 You will be amazed as you . . .

-- Explore lush forests filled with oak, hickory, maple and ash in the North Woods.
+- Explore the forest of oak hickory, maple and ash trees of the North Woods.

-- Visit the ethereal Secret Garden of the formal gardens.
+- Visit the Secret Garden of the Conservatory Gardens

-- See the ornate French iron gate that protected Cornelius Vanderbilt II’s mansion.
+- See an ornate French iron gate that protected Cornelius Vanderbilt II’s mansion

-- Learn the fascinating history of a convent built before Central Park existed.
+- Hear about the history and see the grounds of a convent built on the site of Central Park

-- Overlook the scenic vista of the Harlem Meer.
+- Overlook the scenic vistas of the Harlem Meer and Fort Clinton

 - Find peace and tranquility along the beautiful Loch and waterfalls of the captivating Ravine

 The tour is conducted in the rain, snow or shine.
 Some locations may not be open or accessible depending on weather conditions and/or park closings.

 The tour is approximately 3.5 miles and takes about 2.5 hours.
 You should be in good physical shape; there is uneven terrain, unpaved trails, rocks, some steep (but short) hills on dirt and mulch, uneven stairs and potentially slippery areas.
 It is essential that you dress appropriately and wear suitable shoes.

 The tour meets around 100th Street & Central Park West.
 The “Secrets of Central Park” tour details will be sent after you register.

 Best Central Park Walking Tour New York City